Nathan Myhrvold: Nuclear power

 Myhrvold is vice chairman of TerraPower, a spin-out of Intellectual Ventures that is developing a new kind of nuclear reactor, known as a traveling-wave reactor, that is designed to be safer, cheaper, and cleaner than current nuclear power plants.
-In 2020, the company launched a joint venture with GE Hitachi Nuclear Energy to build and operate a prototype reactor of this kind that combines a sodium-cooled fast reactor with a molten salt energy storage system.
+In 2020, the company launched a joint venture with GE Vernova Hitachi Nuclear Energy to build and operate a prototype reactor of this kind that combines a sodium-cooled fast reactor with a molten salt energy storage system.
 In 2024, TerraPower broke ground at a site in Wyoming where it intends to build its first reactor.

 Science

 In addition to his business activities, Myhrvold is a working scientist who has published original, peer-reviewed research in the fields of paleobiology, climate science, and astronomy.
 A prize-winning nature and wildlife photographer, he has published highly detailed color images of snowflakes and a book of landscape photography titled Natural Wonders: Marvels of Our World.
 He has also been involved with paleontological research on expeditions with the Museum of the Rockies.
 His work has appeared in scientific journals including Science, Nature, Paleobiology, PLOS One, and the Physical Review, as well as in Fortune, Time, Scientific American, National Geographic Traveler, and Slate.
 He and Peter Rinearson helped Bill Gates write The Road Ahead, a book about the future that reached No. 1 on the New York Times bestseller list in 1995 and 1996.
 Myhrvold has contributed $1 million to the nonprofit SETI Institute in Mountain View, California, for the development of the Allen Telescope Array, which was envisioned to be the most powerful instrument for SETI.

 After the Science Museum in London successfully built the computing section of Charles Babbage's Difference Engine #2 in 1991, Myhrvold funded the construction of the output section, which performs both printing and stereotyping of calculated results.
 He also commissioned the construction of a second complete Difference Engine #2 for himself, which was on display at the Computer History Museum in Mountain View, from May 10, 2008, to January 31, 2016, and currently resides in the Intellectual Ventures Laboratory.

 In research presented at scientific conferences and published in the astronomy journal Icarus, Myhrvold has been a vocal critic of procedures and results about asteroid diameters published by the NEOWISE team.
 A 2016 preprint of his work on the subject received wide press coverage prompting NASA to release a public statement defending their published research and pointing out the lack of peer review and methodological errors in Myhrvold's preprint.
 However, the preprint was published in the peer-reviewed literature in 2017 and Myhrvold subsequently published results for thousands of asteroids.
 The WISE team's response to Myhrvold's 2017 article did not settle the dispute but acknowledged clerical and software errors brought to light by Myhrvold's work.
 Others have reported potential issues with uncertainties in WISE measurements.